kevin11jensen/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

     A component is a re-usable peice of code/logic that we can re-use to keep our website looking the same throughout.
+We use smaller components to build out large scale applications.

 ### Git Set up